Dissecting A Cash Flow Statement

 - Net income.
 Simply put – this is their profit, and you will be able to agree on this figure of your profit in your statement of profit and loss.

-We know that profit doesn’t always equal to cash – so we can view the statement of cash flows as being structured as a series of steps that gradually adjust our profit or loss to equal the cash inflow or outflow we’ve seen in that period.
+We know that profit doesn’t always equal to cash – so we can view a cash flow statement as being structured as a series of steps that gradually adjust our profit or loss to equal the cash inflow or outflow we’ve seen in that period.

 This provides further insight into where your cash has come from and gone to.
 Here are the 4 steps on how to understand this.